pharaohmak/CodecademyProjects/README.md

 # Codecademy-Projects

-this is a repository of all the projects completed on Codecademy.com
+This is a repository of all the projects completed at Codecademy.com

-some of the completed courses, skill path, and careeer paths
+Completed Courses, Skill and Careeer Paths

-* Front End Engineering -- career path
+* Front End Engineering -- Career Cath
-* Build a website with html css and github pages -- skill path
+* Build a Website with Html CSS and Github pages -- Skill Path
-* WebDevelopment -- skill path
+* WebDevelopment -- Skill Path